mmazinjameel/Operating-System-Compendium/README.md

 ### Round Robin
 It is a CPU Scheduling algorithm that gives each process a fixed time slice and cycles through all process in order.
 It ensures that no process holds the CPU for too long.

+____

+### Multi-level scheduling
+We have 3 kinds of queue with the first having the highest priority; System process queue, Interactive process queue, Batch process queue.
+Each queue has its own scheduling algorithm.
+Scheduling among different sub-queues is implemented using fixed priority preemptive schedulinh.
+If an interactive process is being executed, then the batch process will be preempted.
+There is starvation for lower priority queues.
+Convoy effect is also present.

+### Multi-level feedback queue scheduling (MLFQ)
+In this, we have multiple sub-queues.
+In this type of scheduling, the movement of processes between different queues is permitted.
+The main idea is to put the processes having high burst time into lower queues (lower priorities) and put the input bound and interactive process in higher priority queue.
+To solve the problem of low priority process waiting indefinitely is solved by Ageing.
+There is less starvation and is flexible

+____

+## Concurrency
+It is the execution of the multiple instruction sequences at the same time.
+It happens in the OS when there are several process threads running parallel.

+## Thread
+A thread is the lightweight execution unit that contains its own sequence of instructions

+### Thread Scheduling
+Threads are scheduled for execution based on their priority.
+The OS gives each thread a small amount of CPU time, called time slice

+### Thread Context Switching
+Thread context switching means the operating system pauses the execution of one thread and starts the execution of another thread.
+In doing so, it saves current thread's current state like program counter, stack etc., so it can continue later on from that point.
+Memory address is not switched as all the threads in a process shares the same memory address.
+It is faster than process switching.
+Since new thread is working in the same program, so cached data is still relevant.

+### How Each Thread Get Access to a CPU ?
+The OS decides which thread should be executed by the CPU based on the thread scheduling algorithm.
+When a thread is scheduled to run, CPU retrieves the instruction indicated by that thread's program counter and begin executing it.
+Each thread has a program counter, that tells the CPU what instruction that thread should execute next.

+### I/O and Thread Control Block
+Context switching in threads an occur for the same reasons as processes, such as when the thread is waiting for I/O or when its time quantime expires.
+A Thread Control Block (TCB) is used the thread's state during context switching just like PCB.

+> Single CPu can never get true performance gains from multithreading because single CPU can only run one thread at a time.
+It cannot make real parallel execution happen

+### Multithreading
+Multithreading is the ability of the program or operating system to run multiple threads within a single process at the same time.
+Advantages:
+- Efficient CPU utilization
+- Faster execution of a task